caronc/apprise-api/README.md

 - `{KEY}` must be 1-64 alphanumeric characters in length.
 In addition to this, the underscore (`_`) and dash (`-`) are also accepted.
 - You must `POST` to URLs defined above in order for them to respond.
 - Specify the `Content-Type` of `application/json` to use the JSON support.
-- There is no authentication required to use this API; this is by design.
-It's intention is to be a lightweight and fast micro-service parked behind the systems designed to handle security.
+- There is no authentication (or SSL encryption) required to use this API; this is by design.
+The intentio here to be a lightweight and fast micro-service that can be parked behind another tier that was designed to handle security.
-- There are no persistent store dependencies for the purpose of simplicity.
-Configuration is hashed and written straight to disk.
+- There are no additional dependencies should you choose to use the optional persistent store (mounted as `/config`).

 ### Environment Variables